 About the global fight against polio

 The Global Polio Eradication Initiative (GPEI) is a partnership that aims to consign polio to the history books.
-It is led by national governments with five partners – the World Health Organization (WHO), Rotary International, the US Centers for Disease Control and Prevention (CDC), the United Nations Children’s Fund (UNICEF) and the Bill & Melinda Gates Foundation.
+It is led by national governments with five partners – the World Health Organization (WHO), Rotary International, the US Centers for Disease Control and Prevention (CDC), the United Nations Children’s Fund (UNICEF), the Bill & Melinda Gates Foundation and Gavi, the Vaccine Alliance.
 Since the GPEI was founded, polio cases have fallen worldwide by over 99%.
 As recently as 30 years ago, 1000 children EVERY SINGLE DAY were paralysed by polio.
-By 2015, all countries but two had stopped polio transmission, and the wild poliovirus was geographically constrained and caused 74 cases of wild poliovirus in the entire year.
+By 2015, all countries but two had stopped polio transmission, and in 2021 the wild poliovirus was geographically constrained and caused 6 cases of wild poliovirus in the entire year.
 Failure to eradicate polio however will lead to a global resurgence of the disease.
 Within ten years, 200 000 new cases could occur every single year, all over the world.
 That is why it is critically urgent to complete the job of polio eradication once and for all.
 More

-There are just three countries which have never stopped polio transmission – Afghanistan, Nigeria and Pakistan.
+There are just two countries which have never stopped polio transmission – Afghanistan and Pakistan.
 However, polio can and does spread from these countries to their neighbours and beyond.
 It must be remembered that polio anywhere is a threat to children everywhere.
 It does not respect borders or social class, and travels with ease.
 More

 Polio does not respect borders – any unimmunized child is at risk.
 For every case of paralysis there are between 200 and 1000 children infected without symptoms.
 So it is hard to detect polio and hard to prevent the virus from travelling.
 Children living in areas where immunity levels are low are particularly vulnerable.
 The best defence against polio importations is to eradicate the virus.
 Only then will all children be safe.